Skip to main content

 Tips for Moving to Dallas, Texas

-Local Banking With WaFd Bank in Dallas, Texas
+Local Banking with WaFd Bank in Dallas, Texas

-Deciding whether to relocate to a new community is both a personal and financial choice.
-If you are moving to the Dallas area, WaFd Bank is here to assist you every step of the way.
+Deciding whether to relocate to a new community is a personal and financial choice.
+If you're moving to the Dallas area, WaFd Bank is here to assist you every step of the way.
+With multiple locations across Texas, WaFd Bank offers checking and savings accounts, business bank accounts, and home and custom construction loans, among other services.
+Our friendly bankers are here for you with any and all questions you might have; plus, WaFd offers some of the best digital tools around with great-looking debit cards to spend in style.